 The cost of living in Alicante is comparatively lower than the rest of Spain and considerably lower than somewhere like the UK.
 There are variations in price between towns and rural areas, and tourist hotspots tend to be more expensive for both property and living costs.

-According to Numbeo, Alicante is 36% cheaper than London, on average.
+Alicante is cheaper than the UK, USA or Northern Europe.
 Food is considerably cheaper, particularly if you buy from a local market.
-Importantly, wine and beer are around 60% cheaper than it is in the UK.
+Importantly, wine and beer are also cheaper.

 If you’re looking to buy, there’s a bit more variation in price.
 Somewhere like Benidorm will cost around €2,100 (£1,808) per square metre, while Elche is around €1,200 (£1,000) per square metre.
 Of course, more rural areas will usually be cheaper and you’ll have more opportunities for renovation projects too.